-A member of the Senior Leadership Team will discuss the incident with any children or staff who were present and, where appropriate, collect a written account from them.
+A member of the Senior Leadership Team will discuss the incident with any children or staff who were present and, where appropriate, collect a written account from them see appendix 6.
 In line with our commitment to working with parents, we aim to maintain an open discussion during any relevant procedure which may follow an incident.